any-docs/css/content/guides/conditional_rules/container_scroll-state_queries/index.md

 - `scrollable`: Queries whether a container can be scrolled in the given direction via user-initiated scrolling (for example by dragging the scrollbar or using a trackpad gesture).
 In other words, is there any overflowing content in the given direction that can be scrolled to?
 This is useful for applying styling related to the scroll position of a scroll container.
 For example, you could display a hint that encourages people to scroll down and see more content when the scrollbar is up at the top, and hide it when the user has actually started scrolling.
 - `snapped`: Queries whether a container is going to be snapped to a [scroll snap](/guides/Scroll_snap) container ancestor along a given axis.
 This is useful for applying styles when an element is snapped to a scroll snap container.
 For example, you might want to highlight a snapped element in some way, or reveal some of its content that was previously hidden.
-- `stuck`: Queries whether a container with a {{cssxref("position")}} value of `sticky` is stuck to an edge of its scroll container ancestor.
+- `stuck`: Queries whether a container with a `position` value of `sticky` is stuck to an edge of its scroll container ancestor.
 This is useful for styling `position: sticky` elements differently when stuck — for example, you could give them a different color scheme or layout.

 ## Syntax overview

-To establish a container element as a scroll-state query container, set the {{cssxref("container-type")}} property on it with a value of `scroll-state`.
-You can optionally also give it a {{cssxref("container-name")}}, so that you can target it with a specific container query:
+To establish a container element as a scroll-state query container, set the `container-type` property on it with a value of `scroll-state`.
+You can optionally also give it a `container-name`, so that you can target it with a specific container query:

 ```css
 .container {